curriculum vitae

 Residencies and appointments

-2019 Artist in Residence - The Centre for Astrophysics and Supercomputing, Swinburne University of Technology, Melbourne,
+2019 Artist in Residence and Art Project Manager - The Centre for Astrophysics and Supercomputing, Swinburne University of Technology, Melbourne,

 2019 Art Patron - Mount Burnett Observatory, Victoria, Australia.